 The information in this article applies to:

-When I open a file created in a previous version of Chief Architect, I see the following message:
+When I open a file that another Chief Architect user has sent to me or a file created in a previous version of Chief Architect, I see the following message:

 "A graphic file cannot be found.
 This missing graphic could be used as a texture, image, backdrop or picture."

 This Information message displays when the program cannot find the backdrop image or a picture file associated with the plan or layout file you are opening.

 If the missing file is associated with an item in the Chief Architect Library, you may be able to resolve the issue simply by downloading the needed library content.

 If another Chief Architect user sent you this file, then that user likely has a graphic file you do not have.
 Have the other user send you the plan file by following the steps in our article on Using the Backup Entire Plan Tool linked in the Related Articles section below.